Titanic (1997 film): Writing

 After filming the underwater shots, Cameron began writing the screenplay.
 He wanted to honor the people who died, and spent six months researching the Titanics crew and passengers.
 He created a detailed timeline of the events of the voyage and sinking and had it verified by historical experts.
 From the beginning of the shoot, the team had "a very clear picture" of what happened on the ship.
 Cameron said, "That set the bar higher in a way – it elevated the movie in a sense.
 We wanted this to be a definitive visualization of this moment in history as if you'd gone back in a time machine and shot it."
-Cameron was influenced by the 1958 British film about the Titanic A Night to Remember which he had seen as a youth.
+Cameron was influenced by A Night to Remember, the 1958 British film about the Titanic which he had seen as a youth.
 He liberally copied some dialogue and scenes, including the lively party of the passengers in steerage, and the musicians playing on the deck during the sinking.

 Cameron felt the Titanic sinking was "like a great novel that really happened", but that the event had become a mere morality tale; the film would give audiences the experience of living the history.
 The treasure hunter Brock Lovett represented those who never connected with the human element of the tragedy.
 He believed that the romance of Jack and Rose would be the most engaging element: when their love is finally destroyed, the audience would mourn the loss.
 He said: "All my films are love stories, but in Titanic I finally got the balance right.
 It's not a disaster film.
 It's a love story with a fastidious overlay of real history."
 Cameron created the character of the modern-day Rose, a survivor of the Titanic, to "see the present and the past" and "connects us in a way through history".
 He framed the romance with the elderly Rose to make the intervening years palpable and poignant.
 While Winslet and Stuart believed Rose dies at the end, Cameron said, "The answer has to be something you supply personally, individually."